getify/Functional-Light-JS/ch9.md

 }
 ```

-I'm not going to list out the imperative form of this algorithm, but trust me, it's a lot messier and more imperative.
+I'm not going to list out the imperative form of this algorithm, but trust me, it's a lot messier.
 This recursive approach is nicely and gracefully declarative.
 It follows the recursive definition of the algorithm very closely with very little distraction.

 Not all problems are cleanly recursive.
-This is not some silver bullet that you should try to apply broadly.
+This is not some silver bullet that you should try to apply everywhere.
 But recursion can be very effective at evolving the expression of a problem from more imperative to more declarative.

 ## Stack